DAGWorks-Inc/burr/README.md

 2. `Transitions` -- A pair of actions with a transition between them

 The set of these together form what we will call a `Application` (effectively) a graph.

+Why do we need all this abstraction?

+This is all simple until you start tracking how state flows through:
+- The prompt is referenced by multiple future steps
+- The chat history is referred to at multiple points, and appended to (at (1) and (5))
+- The decision on mode is opaque, and referred to both by (4), to know what model to query and by (6) to know how to render the response
+- You will likely want to add more capabilities, more retries, etc...

+Chatbots, while simple at first glance, turn into something of a beast when you want to bring them to production and understand exactly *why* they make the decisions they do.

 For those into the CS details, this is reverse to how a state machine is usually represented (edges are normally actions and nodes are normally state).
 We've found this the easiest way to